beyondlesliezl/A-simple-interpreter/refine.md

 ``python3 genastdot.py "7 + 3 * (10 / (12 / (3 + 1) - 1))" > \
   ast.dot && dot -Tpng -o ast.png ast.dot``

+## part8

+### What is a unary operator

+A unary operator is an operator that operates on one operand only.

+Here are the rules for unary plus and unary minus operators:

+* The unary minus (-) operator produces the negation of its numeric operand
+* The unary plus (+) operator yields its numeric operand without change

+* The unary operators have higher precedence than the binary operators +, -, *, and /